mgrand/smileyVars/README.md

 | `DatabaseType.ORACLE`     | Oracle     |
 | `DatabaseType.SQL_SERVER` | SQL Server |

-To apply values to a template, you need to put variable names and their values in a map.
-Then pass the map to the template&#x2bc;s `apply` method.
+To apply values to a template, you put variable names and their values in a map.
+Pass the map to the template&#x2bc;s `apply` method.
 The apply method returns the expanded template body.

 ### Integration with `PreparedStatement`